 Wildflowers Back 041610.

 It contains just pictures and names of the most common flowers in the area and can be easily folded up and taken with you on your hike.
-This is available at the Visitor Center for a $2.00 suggested donation.
-I hope that these tools will provide helpful references to the flowers in the Sleeping Bear Dunes National Lakeshore to make you flower identification easier.
-The flowers have been categorized by color and season of bloom.
+This is available at the Visitor Center for a small donation.

 To open the database, just click on one of the links on the left.
 Click on the color category if you want to see a summary of flowers for each color category.
 If you know the flower you want to look-up, click on the link directly.